Unleash/unleash/docs/getting-started.md

 # Getting stated (v.1.0.x)

-### Prerequisite
-To run unleash you need to provide a PostgreSQL databse (PostgreSQL v.9.5.x or newer).
+## Requirements

+You will need a __PostreSQL__ 9.3+ database instance to be able to run Unleash.

-You need to give unleash a database uri which includes a username and password,  that have rights to migrate the database. _Unleash_ will, at startup, check whether database migration is needed, and perform necessary migrations.
+When starting Unleash you must specify a database uri (can be set as environment variable DATABASE_URL) which includes a username and password,  that have rights to migrate the database.

+_Unleash_ will, at startup, check whether database migration is needed, and perform necessary migrations.

+## Start Unleash
 ### 1. The simplest way to get started:

 ```bash